kevinmeredith/tech-lead-book/ch1-keep-an-open-mind.md

 ```
 What does Bob know about Software Development?
 He's been working in the field for a few months.
 I've got
 ten years of experience.
-Where does Bob get the nerve?
+Wiiere does Bob get the nerve?
 ```
 Luckily, I realized this nonsense was driven by my Ego.
 Taking a breath, I zoomed out and looked at both options
 objectively: testing synchronously or asynchronously, including pros and cons of each.
 Looking at them, the choice was